telerik/justmock-docs/integration/windows-batch-command.md

 If for any reason using __JustMock Console__ does not apply to your case, it is possible to set the __JustMock environment variables__ manually before running the tests.

->All the needed variables and the values you should pass to them are described in the [General Integration]({%slug justmock/integration/general%}) topic.
+>All the needed variables and the values you should pass to them are described in the [Integration Concepts]({%slug justmock/integration/general%}) topic.

 Once the environment variables are set, you will be able to run elevated JustMock tests through the __Command Prompt__, simply by following the standard steps for the chosen unit testing framework.
 The next example shows setting up the environment and running tests using VS 2019.